binghamfluid/xmm7360-deamon/README.md

 ## Known Limitations

 - APN configuration uses simplified encoding (works for most APNs)
-- No signal strength monitoring (yet)
+- No signal strength monitoring
 - No SMS support
 - IPv6 may require additional configuration
 - No GUI integration (command-line only)